microsoft/devicescript-gateway/README.md

 This project contains a prototype development gateway implementation for the built-in DeviceScript cloud integration.

+The gateway can be run locally (no cloud dependencies) or deployed to Azure.

 -   [Read the documentation](https://microsoft.github.io/devicescript/developer/gateway)

 | :exclamation: This implementation is for prototyping only and not meant for production. |